Location: Epulu, Okapi Wildlife Reserve (OWR), Democratic Republic of Congo

 • Coordinate and approve all transportation, movements and use of fleet by OWR personnel, partners and visitors, in accordance with security protocols

-• Oversee maintenance and management of the air strip, roads and access points
+• Oversee maintenance and management of the airstrip, roads and access points and all other infrastructure

-• Ensure all internet and communications system (VSAT, HF, VHF, satellite, and GPS tracking and emergency communication devices) are functional at all times and utilised in accordance with established procedures
+• Ensure all internet and communications system (VSAT, HF, VHF, satellite, and GPS tracking and emergency communication devices) are functional at all times and used in accordance with established procedures and policies

-• Ensure all permits, licences and authorisations for aviation and telecommunications are up to date
+• Ensure all insurance, permits, licences and authorisations for aviation, transport systems and telecommunications are up to date

-• Oversee any importation of OWR equipment into the DRC and, in coordination with the WCS office in Kinshasa, ensure necessary custom exemptions are obtained
+• Oversee any importation of OWR equipment into the DRC in coordination with the WCS office in Kinshasa, ensuring that necessary custom exemptions are obtained

-• Oversee the management and maintenance of the OWR dispensary
+• Oversee the management, maintenance and supplies of the OWR dispensary

-• Develop and disseminate procedures and policies as necessary, and as agreed with the Reserve Director, on the utilisation of equipment and infrastructure
+• Develop and disseminate procedures and policies as necessary, and as agreed with the Head of Programs and Reserve Director, on the utilisation of mechanical, electrical and IT equipment and infrastructure

 • Participate in weekly RMU meetings with the Reserve Director

-• At least 10 years of experience in Africa in construction, fleet management, supply and logistics in the remote, challenging, multi-cultural places of the world
+• At least 10 years of experience in construction, fleet management, supply and logistics in the remote, challenging, multi-cultural places of the world

 • Proven experience of working with international organizations or private sector, with standard, rigorous procurement policies

-• Fluency in French and English (with Swahili preferred)
+• Fluency in French and English – with Swahili as additional bonus